geleto/cascador-ai/README.md

 ### Adding Capabilities with Modifiers

 To add dynamic processing capabilities like generating prompts with templates or scripts, or creating a tool - you use explicit modifiers on the base factory function.
-These modifiers "enhance" the base renderer with specific capabilities.
+These modifiers "enhance" the base component with specific capabilities.

 #### The `.with...` Family for Inline Content:
-These modifiers create a renderer that adds the capability to render the prompt by processing it as a template or script.
+These modifiers create a component that adds the capability to render the prompt by processing it as a template, script, or function.
 *   `default` with no modifier : the `prompt` property is a plain text.
 *   `.withTemplate(...)`: the `prompt` property is a template.
 *   `.withScript(...)`: the `prompt` property is a script
+*   `.withFunction(...)`: the `prompt` property is a Javascript function.

 #### The `.loads...` Family for External Content:
-These modifiers create a renderer designed to load its prompt or script from an external source via a `loader`.
+These modifiers create a component designed to load its prompt or script from an external source via a `loader`.

 A loader, provided in the configuration objects, can be any of the built-in loaders - like FileSystemLoader (for Node.js), WebLoader (for browsers), or your own custom implementation.